Karlass1/bds-cinema/README.md

 # bds-cinema
-This project is supposed to help manage the people in the cinema database Guidelines for building and running the project
+This project is supposed to help manage the people in the cinema database

+Guidelines for building and running the project:

 Use the following command in the root directory to build the project:
 ```